 And you can find Alexandria National Museum official website here.

 Alexandria things to do

-Alexandria's National Museum is a must-stop if you want to get to grips with the vast history of this famed city.
-Inside, visit the museum if Alexandria is part of your Egypt travel packages or take a day trip to Alexandria from Cairo to see the collection guides you from the Pharaonic era (in the basement) to the Hellenistic heyday when Alexandria and Egypt were governed by the Ptolemy dynasty begun by Alexander the Great (on the ground floor), and up to the Byzantine and Islamic periods (on the 1st floor).
-As well as the displays, statuary, and antiquities unearthed in and around the city (including finds from underwater explorations in the area offshore), there are excellent map drawings that imagine what the classical city of Alexandria would have looked like, which really helps visitors understand the changing face of this city.
+Alexandria National Museum is among the must-see sites which are not to be ignored if you want to learn more about the culture and history of this ancient city which dates back to the 4th century B.C.
+Visiting the museum is part of your Egypt travel package, or take a day trip to Alexandria from Cairo to see the collection that guides you from the ancient Egyptian epoch in the basement to the Hellenistic early times when Alexandria and Egypt were ruled by the Ptolemaic dynasty started by the famous commander Alexander the Great, and up to the Byzantine and Islamic ages.
+In addition to the artifacts, statues, and antiques discovered in Alexandria City (including discoveries from underwater excavations in the area), we will find unique imaginary drawings of what ancient Alexandria would have seemed like, That really eases visitors to recognize how the city had come to a change.